 So declares the obese ex-boxing champ Jake LaMotta in a nightclub's dingy dressing room before an evening of dramatic recitations.
 (There was no Netflix back in 1964, people were hard up for what to watch.)
 We then flash to over 20 years earlier, when LaMotta was on the rise to become the winner of the middleweight title.
 Raging Bull, Martin Scorsese and Robert De Niro's essential collaboration from 1980, bobs and weaves around the conventions of a traditional sports film.
 It isn't a boxing movie, it's a movie about a boxer – one whose greatest fights are against himself.
-As it nears its 35th anniversary, its reputation as one of the most extraordinary works in American cinema continues to grow.
+Over three decades since the movie's release, its reputation as one of the most extraordinary works in American cinema continues to grow.

 IN THIS CORNER